 “Time is brain”

 Perhaps you’ve heard the expression, “Time is brain.”
 It’s a reminder that when you have a stroke and the brain cannot get the blood and oxygen it needs, brain cells die.
-To put this in perspective, it’s estimated that when a blood vessel supplying the brain is blocked, nearly two million brain cells are lost for each minute that passes, making stroke the most time-sensitive diagnosis in medicine.
+To put this in perspective, it’s estimated that when a blood vessel supplying the brain is blocked, nearly two million brain cells are lost for each minute that passes, making stroke one of the most time-sensitive diagnoses in medicine.
 The faster blood flow can be restored to the brain, the more likely that a person will have a full recovery.

-Essentially a mobile ER with telehealth capability
+A mobile ER with telehealth capability

-Each mobile stroke unit is essentially a mobile stroke emergency room (ER) with telehealth capability to Stony Brook University Hospital.
-This will allow Stony Brook Medicine physicians at the hospital to determine if a person has a blocked vessel or bleeding in the brain.
+Each mobile stroke unit is a mobile stroke emergency room (ER) with telehealth capability to Stony Brook University Hospital.
+This allows Stony Brook Medicine physicians at the hospital to determine if a person has a blocked vessel or bleeding in the brain.
 Once that is determined, the stroke first responders onboard the mobile stroke unit can begin administering time-sensitive, advanced stroke treatments while the person is en route to the nearest hospital that can provide them with the appropriate level of care.

 - A crew of stroke first responders, including a critical care nurse, paramedic, emergency medical technician (EMT) and computed tomography (CT) technologist.

 - Medications, including the clot busting agent tPA, which, when administered intravenously, is known as IV tPA.